Cheap flights from Boston Logan to Los Angeles International from $249

 2605 miles great-circle distance, typically flown in 5h 38m with 5 airlines operating direct service from Boston Logan (BOS) to Los Angeles International (LAX).
-Cheapest fares are usually in January (around $249 return), with peak prices in August (around $747).
-Departures on a Tuesday tend to undercut weekend prices on this corridor.
+Fares on this corridor stay relatively stable across the year — booking 4–8 weeks ahead and choosing a midweek departure typically secures the best price.

 Flying from Boston Logan